 2. Heat 1 tablespoon sesame oil (gingelly oil) in a kadai or pan.

-3. Keep the flame to a low and then add the lemons.
+3. Keep the heat to low and add the lemons.

-5. Then stirring them often pan fry the lemons for 2 to 3 minutes on a low flame.
+5. Pan fry the lemons for 2 to 3 minutes on low heat.
+Stir them often.

 6. The lemons should not crack.
 In case, if they start cracking then immediately remove from the pan.

-7. Fry for 2 to 3 minutes stirring often.
-Then with a slotted spoon remove the lemons in a plate.
+7. Fry for 2 to 3 minutes, stirring often.
+Then, with a slotted spoon remove the lemons on a plate.

-8. When they cool down completely, then chop them in eight pieces.
+8. When they cool down completely, chop them in 8 pieces.
 Remove all the seeds.
 You will need 2 cups of chopped lemons.

 9. Take the chopped lemons in the same plate or a bowl.
 Add 1 teaspoon turmeric powder and 2 teaspoons salt.

-10. Mix very well with a spoon or with clean hands.
+10. Mix well with a spoon or with clean hands.

 11. In the same pan or kadai, heat 3 tablespoons sesame oil (gingelly oil).
-Keep the flame to a low.
+Keep the heat to a low.

 12. Add 1 teaspoon mustard seeds and let them crackle.